JasperStritzke/JasperStritzke/README.md

-- 👋 Hi, My name is Jasper Stritzke
+- 👋 Hi, My name is Jasper Stritzke and I'm 16 years old.
 - 👀 I’m interested in backend and frontend development with Vue and Go
 - 🌱 I’m currently learning Go and React Native
-- 📫 You can reach me at Jasper#3240 or jasper@stritzke.info
+- 📫 You can reach me at Jasper#3240 or at jasper@stritzke.info

 <!---
 JasperStritzke/JasperStritzke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.